yvonneyanng/yvonneyanng/README.md

 ## Hi, Yvonne here 👋
-I'm currently studying IT with a focus on software development.
-I like to build projects that blend creativity and tech, from small apps across web, mobile, animation sequence and games in 3D environments, to bigger system like real-time telemetry for a Formula SAE race car.
+I'm currently studying IT with a focus on software dev.
+I like to build things around creativity and tech fields, from small apps across web, mobile, animation sequence in 3D environments, to bigger system like real-time telemetry for a Formula SAE race car.

 ## 🧰 Tech Stack Overview